Press enter to skip the top menu

 Learning Outcomes

-On completion of this page you will know how to configue a class so that external code cannot corrupt its contents.
+On completion of this page you will know how to configure a class so that external code cannot corrupt its contents.
 In our example this will be achieved by ensuring that incoming data fall between given values and any data items outside of those values will be rejected.

 Go to top